IjayAbby/Conver-.csv-file-to-JSON/README.md

 # How to convert CSV to JSON in Node.js
+- CSV (Comma-Separated Values) is a popular data exchange format that stores data in a tabular format where each row consists of one or more fields and each column represents a specific field.
+Due to simplicity and better integration with existing applications, CSV is widely used for exporting and importing large data sets.

-Write a program that takes a CSV file as input, and returns either a Customer record or an error for each row.
+- This project takes a CSV file as input and returns either a Customer record or an error for each row.
 A customer record has the following fields:
 ```
 Name: string